gidgey/ThrivingCommunity/README.md

 # The -er approach

 Better.
 Faster.
 Thinner.
 Healthier.
 Happier.
 They all end in -er.
-This suffex communicates progress -- not completion.
+This suffix communicates progress -- not completion.

 I'm going to talk about some of the things I've done in my life to be -er.